shayanabdulkarimkhan/dsc-phase-1-project-v2-4/README.md

         - This is the second highest production budget from the final 3 options.

 **Impactful market entry** is a mix of good reviews, high profits and global exposure.
 Reviewws and profits have already been discussed.
 Looking at the scope of international market launch, depending on the client's strategy, the options will be limited.
 The financial performance in domestic and foreign markets of the 3 options is given below:

-    1. `Action, Adventure, Family` :
-        - Barely break even.
-Most of the profits are from international markets
-        - Cannot pursue

-    2. `Adventure, Drama, Sci-Fi` :
-        - Domestic profit of ~$200 million.
-        - Foreign profit of ~$350 million.

-    3. `Action, Adventure, Comedy` :
      - Domestic profit of ~$200 million.
      - Foreign profit of ~$325 million.

 This shows that for an impactful market entry, international markets can not be ignored and have to be catered to.